francismontalbo/swatdcnn/README.md

 ## Citation :black_nib:

-This GitHub repository serves as a support for the submitted publication article in <a href="https://www.journals.elsevier.com/computers-and-electronics-in-agriculture">Computers and Electronics in Agriculture</a> ISSN: 0168-1699 **WITH EDITOR**
+This GitHub repository serves as a support for the submitted publication article in Machine Vision and Applications

 [Author Profile](https://scholar.google.com/citations?user=PV8dJDkAAAAJ&hl=en&oi=ao)